 Who was the first cartridge remanufacturer?
 Many have made the claim that they “alone” started the remanufacturing industry.
 Some say in 1988, 1989 or even before, but alas there are no prizes for being first in this game.
 More importantly, are any of them still around?
 If so, I take off my hat to them.

-Fuji rolled out the first replacement organic photoconductors distributed by Copylite Inc., and all of a sudden you had what you needed to do a half-decent job remanufacturing HP’s SX cartridge.
-Its forerunner — the CX — was a full of issues and not a major success for Hewlett-Packard (HP).
-However later, as products were developed, the aftermarket was able to remanufacturer the CX, also with good success.
+Fuji rolled out the first replacement organic photoconductors distributed by Copylite Inc. and all of a sudden you had what you needed to do a half-decent job remanufacturing HP’s SX cartridge.
+Its forerunner—the CX—was full of issues and not a major success for Hewlett-Packard (HP).
+However, later, as products were developed, the aftermarket was able to remanufacturer the CX, also with good success.

 But it was the SX that put the imaging aftermarket on the map.
 At one time, 80 percent of all laser printer placements used the SX-type cartridge.
 That allowed the aftermarket to get up and running once it mastered that one cartridge.